avansingh085/Feedback-Collector-Assignment/README.md

 - Add admin dashboard to manage feedbacks.
 - Add authentication and email notification services.
 - Improve accessibility (a11y) for all users.

----

-## 💜 Thank you for visiting!
-Feel free to fork, contribute, and star the repo if you like it.

----